Confidence Intervals for Seroprevalence: Test Inversion

 \subsection{A Feasible Finite-Sample Approach}

-The finite-sample approach defined in Section \ref{section:grid} is infeasible, as it involves computing a supremum over an infinite set $\bar \Omega ( \theta_0 )$.
-A natural approximation to this approach is to discretize $\bar \Omega ( \theta_0 )$, so that the supremum is replaced by maximum over a finite set of values on a grid.
-In particular, if $G = G( \theta_0 )$ denotes a finite grid over the space $\bar \Omega ( \theta_0 )$, then (\ref{equation:dec1}) can be approximated by
+The finite-sample valid approach considered in the previous section is infeasible, as it involves computing a supremum over an infinite set $\bar \Omega ( \theta_0 )$.
+A natural approximation to this approach is to approximate $\bar \Omega ( \theta_0 )$ with a finite discretization, so that the supremum is replaced by maximum over a finite set of values on a grid.
+In particular, if $G( \theta_0 )$ denotes a finite grid over the space $\bar \Omega ( \theta_0 )$, then (\ref{equation:dec1}) can be approximated by

-respectively.
-Similarly, the refinement given in (\ref{equation:dec2L}) and (\ref{equation:dec2U}) can be approximated by replacing $I_{1-\gamma}$ with $\hat I_{1-\gamma}$, where $\hat I_{1- \gamma}$ denotes a finite grid (or $\epsilon$-net) approximating $I_{1-\gamma}$.
-In contemporaneous work, \cite{cai2020exact} use this construction to develop confidence intervals for seroprevalence that ensure finite-sample Type 1 error control up to the error induced by the finiteness of $G = G( \theta_0 )$.
+Similarly, the refinement given in (\ref{equation:dec2L}) can be approximated by replacing $I_{1-\gamma}$ with $\hat I_{1-\gamma}$, where $\hat I_{1- \gamma}$ denotes a finite grid (or $\epsilon$-net) approximating $I_{1-\gamma}$.\footnote{In contemporaneous work, \cite{cai2020exact} use this construction to develop confidence intervals for seroprevalence that ensure finite-sample Type 1 error control up to the error induced by the finiteness of $G( \theta_0 )$.}